• Skip to primary navigation

 Excursion: At the port of Ploumanac’h it is possible to take a boat to discover the 7 islands.
 The departure times vary according to the tides and the outing costs 18€ per person for 2 hours of tour.
 Please note that departures from Ploumanac’h are only during the high season (July-August).
 The rest of the year the boats leave from Perros-Guirec.
 More information

 Where to stay?
 You’ll find lots of suggestions in the area on the map below.
-Use the filters to show only hotels or airbnbs.
+Use the filters to show only hotels or apartment rentals.

 Renote Island